Bucks dominate Magic 123-92 for 4th consecutive victory

 ”No timetable as of right now,” Mosley said before the game. ”We’re just going to keep seeing how he progresses as he goes through rehab.”

-Milwaukee’s Pat Connaughton scored 17 and shot 5 of 7 from 3-point range.
-Antetokounmpo had 12 points, eight rebounds and nine assists in only 24 minutes.
+Milwaukee’s Pat Connaughton scored 17 and shot 5 of 7 from 3-point range as the Bucks won their fourth straight.
+Bobby Portis had 13 points and 11 rebounds.
+Giannis Antetokounmpo had 12 points, eight rebounds and nine assists in only 24 minutes.

 Moritz Wagner led Orlando with 18 points.
 The Magic also got 14 from R.J.
 Hampton, 13 each from Robin Lopez and Mychal Mulder and 12 from Chuma Okeke.